Welcome to Christmas Tablescape Blog Hop

 our various Christmas dinners.

-the traditional red and green is an obvious nod to the holiday.
+Though there is nothing Christmas specific about my dish stack, the traditional red and green is an obvious nod to the holiday.

 Red plaid swags rim these plates by Queen's China.